plaguss/cachetto/README.md

 ## Credits

-It's heavily inspired by [cachier](https://github.com/python-cachier/cachier), but with a more narrow focus on functions with pandas dataframes, and just disk-based caching.
+It's heavily inspired by [cachier](https://github.com/python-cachier/cachier), but with a builtin support for pandas dataframes, and just disk-based caching based on pickle.